Playing their way to a better community

 In a sports ground surrounded by the Pejë/Peć mountains, a group of young people are hard at play.
 But there is much more to their enthusiastic game than first sight.
 While chasing their peers across the court, they are learning about human rights.

-Play International, with the support of UNMIK, hosted a training weekend in which youngsters from across the spectrum of Kosovo communities come together to learn about human rights laws and principles, much of it through games.
+Play International, with both financial and training support of UNMIK provided through the Confidence-Building Measures Programme, hosted a training weekend in which youngsters from across the spectrum of Kosovo communities come together to learn about human rights laws and principles, much of it through games.
 Throughout the rest of the year, they will be hard at work as Play International volunteers establishing human rights clubs in their own schools and towns.

 16-year-old Marigona Gashi, who lives in Skënderaj/Srbica, was attending her first Play International event to learn more tools to help combat the “many human rights concerns in Kosovo”.